 1. A 30% tuition discount is currently offered to Point Park University employees, alumni, and their immediate family members.
 Family is defined as yourself, your spouse, and/or your children.
 Room and board costs are not available for this discount.

 Welcome to our campus!

 All classes will be held on campus at Point Park University in the Pittsburgh Playhouse.
 Experience downtown's Center for Arts and Entertainment.

-The option to live on campus during the Theatre Intensive is available to students at least 14 years old.
-Students should be 14 years old prior to the start of the program.
+The option to live on campus is available to students at least 14 years old.

-Adult resident advisers live on campus to supervise students who are minors.
-Each adviser is responsible for eight to ten minors.
-Parents of participating students may apply to serve as a resident advisor.
-A limited number of positions are available and more information will be available soon.
+Adult Resident Assistants live on campus to supervise students who are minors.
+Each RA is responsible for eight to ten minors.